mlazarovits/CMSECAL-SubclusterMVA/README.md

 ```
 conda create -n "env_name" python=3.11.X ipython tensorflow pandas matplotlib scikit-learn
 ```
 solved this issue and the model was able to be fit without any errors raising.
 Here, `X` is a specific version number.

+Make sure the version of tensorflow/keras that was used to train and save the model is compatible with the recommended versions in your version of frugally-deep.
+This information will be in frugally-deep's README.
+This framework currently uses the frugally-deep version that relies on TF 2.17.